How to Get Rid of Dog Smell from Anywhere in Your House

-Leo Gomez, the inventor of the Runball dog toy and a writer of pet guides, recommends cleaning your home’s air filters to “help to purify the odor from the air, aid in improved heating and cooling systems in the house and maximize the airflow circulation, resulting in eliminating the stinky air.”
+Leo Gomez, the inventor of the Runball dog toy and a writer of pet guides, recommends cleaning your home’s air filters to “help purify the odor from the air, aid in improved heating and cooling systems in the house, and maximize the airflow circulation, resulting in eliminating the stinky air.”

 Make sure your dog is healthy

 Persistent doggy odor may be a sign of a more serious health concern.
-So if your dog is licking itself excessively or has a sudden change in appetite, it’s time to see a vet, Jenkins notes.
+So if your dog is licking himself excessively or has a sudden change in appetite, it’s time to see a vet, Jenkins notes.

 “The most common reason for ‘dog smell’ is secondary yeast or bacterial infections inside the ears or on the skin,” Williams says.
 “Have your dog checked by the vet to identify the exact source.”